-HIIT training stands for high intensity interval training.
-HIIT training is an exercise method in which you switch back and forth between short intervals of high intensity exercise, followed by short rest or recovery periods.
-Studies have shown that HIIT training can be effective for both sprinters and endurance athletes and itt can be incorporated into just about any training protocol whether it be weight training, sprinting, rowing, climbing, or sport specific workouts.
+HIIT stands for high-intensity interval training.
+HIIT is an exercise method in which you switch back and forth between short intervals of high intensity exercise, followed by short rest or recovery periods.
+Studies have shown that HIIT can be effective for both sprinters and endurance athletes and it can be incorporated into just about any training protocol whether it be weight training, sprinting, rowing, climbing, or sport specific workouts.

 The key is to pick exercises that use the majority of muscle groups.
-Using HIIT training for isolation exercises will be ineffective.
-However, using them for full body exercises like sprinting, squats, deadlifts, and plyometrics will really kick your fat loss into high gear.
+Using HIIT for isolation exercises will be ineffective.
+However, using it for full body exercises like sprinting, squats, deadlifts, and plyometrics will really kick your fat loss into high gear.

 Benefits of HIIT Training

 The benefits of HIIT training are several-fold.
-Probably one of the biggest benefits is that HIIT training usually lasts only 20 minutes or less.
+Probably one of the biggest benefits is it usually lasts only 20 minutes or less.
 This enables just about anyone to be able to get in a great workout regardless of their busy schedules.
 After all, we can all wake up 30 minutes earlier to get in a workout.